holdex/holdex-venture-studio/README.md

 # Welcome to Holdex

-> Before you begin, please get acquainted with our [contibution guidelines](CONTRIBUTING.md).
+> Before you begin, please get acquainted with our [contribution guidelines](CONTRIBUTING.md).

 ## Developing